GerHobbelt/owemdjee/README.md

 - **kfr** [📁](./kfr) [🌐](https://github.com/GerHobbelt/kfr) -- an open source C++ DSP framework that contains high performance building blocks for DSP, audio, scientific and other applications.
 - **libclip** [📁](./libclip) [🌐](https://github.com/GerHobbelt/clip) -- a library to copy/retrieve content to/from the clipboard/pasteboard.
 - **libclipboard** [📁](./libclipboard) [🌐](https://github.com/GerHobbelt/libclipboard) -- a lightweight cross-platform clipboard library.
+- **libdivide** [📁](./libdivide) [🌐](https://github.com/GerHobbelt/libdivide) -- libdivide.h is a header-only C/C++ library for optimizing integer division.
+Integer division is one of the slowest instructions on most CPUs e.g. on current x64 CPUs a 64-bit integer division has a latency of up to 90 clock cycles whereas a multiplication has a latency of only 3 clock cycles. `libdivide` allows you to replace expensive integer divsion instructions by a sequence of shift, add and multiply instructions that will calculate the integer division much faster.
 - **libicns** [📁](./libicns) [🌐](https://github.com/GerHobbelt/libicns) -- a library for manipulation of the Mac OS `icns` resource format, also known as the IconFamily resource type.
 It can read and write files from the Mac OS X icns format, as well as read from Mac OS resource files and macbinary encoded Mac OS resource forks.
 - **librs232** [📁](./librs232) [🌐](https://github.com/GerHobbelt/librs232) -- multiplatform library for serial communications over RS-232 (serial port).
 - **monolith** [📁](./monolith) [🌐](https://github.com/GerHobbelt/monolith) --   a monorepo with several optimization projects.